 What is Brief History of Lumen Technologies Company?

-Lumen Technologies Bundle
+What is Lumen Technologies history?

 What is Brief History of Lumen Technologies Company?